Trainwreckadventures/Dynamic_CV/dynamic_cv_app/README.md

 At first I didn't want to put comments in my code, I wanted to keep it as clean as possible.
 After thinking about it I came to the conclution that it can't hurt to add some commentary.

 I think I still have a long way to go before I can create good modular code, I often prefer to separate logic a little, but not to much.
 With the edit logic it seemed like the best idea to keep it separate from the CV list because it was a lot of text.
 But I often prefer to keep a lot of code in the same place without refracturing to much.
 I think I do this because I am a newbie, so I get very attatched to code that works.
 I have a hard time starting over or "killing my darlings" even if it would make the overall quality of the project better.
-Sometimes I'll ask chat gpt if I am following best practice just for me to get upset and blatantly ignore the answer if the suggestion is to split up code to make it more buildable.
-I think with more knowledge, practice and confidence that this will evolve in a positive trajectory in the future.
-But for now I prefer the way I code because it feels confortable.
+Sometimes I'll ask chat gpt if I am following "best practice" just for me to get upset and blatantly ignore the advice if the suggestion is to split up code to make it more buildable.
+I think with more knowledge, practice and confidence that this will evolve in a positive trajectory in the future (I also think seeing more real life examples from real life people could help).
+But for now I prefer the way I code because it feels confortable, I am however willing to grow and learn.

 I’m sure there are still some bugs I haven’t discovered, especially since I didn’t fully master the testing part of the project.
 I had a bit of an ego hit there, but I’m glad I gave it a try.
 If it weren’t for my "day of unsuccessfull" testing, I might not have realized I could accidentally add the same email multiple times.
-Even though I didn’t fully grasp testing, these little insights turned out to be valuable.
-Sometimes, happy little accidents...
+Even though I didn’t completely grasp testing, these little insights turned out to be valuable.
+Sometimes, happy little accidents happen.

 I’ve realized that if you want to integrate testing effectively, it’s important to:
 a) Ensure the testing tools are compatible with your project, and
 b) Start testing early on.
 Testing a little at a time makes the process feel much more manageable.
 If I did that, I think it would have been more manageable.

 At least I know where I need to put more of my focus.

+I can also add that I struggled a lot with the CSS, I know it's not part of this exam, but for the overall look and to add user-friendliness I believe it to still hold value for my exam.
+I am happy I got to dust off the CSS skills and re-awaken them abit (but Here I also need more practice).

+All in all I am content with the outcome and how much I have learnt during this project.

 ## Sources